OWASP/wstg/document/4-Web_Application_Security_Testing/04-Authentication_Testing/01-Testing_for_Credentials_Transported_over_an_Encrypted_Channel.md

 ## Remediation

-The best remediation would be to make the entire web site or web application use HTTPS, and redirect plaintext requests to HTTPS.
-Using HTTPS on the whole site prevents attackers from modifying interactions with the web server (including placing JavaScript malware).
+The best remediation would be to use HTTPS for the whole web site and redirect HTTP to HTTPS.
+Using HTTPS on the whole site prevents attackers from modifying interactions with the web server (including placing JavaScript malware through a [compromised router](https://www.trendmicro.com/vinfo/us/security/news/cybercrime-and-digital-threats/over-200-000-mikrotik-routers-compromised-in-cryptojacking-campaign)).
 Newer software also has a warning or restriction for HTTP traffic.
 Browsers [mark HTTP based web sites as insecure](https://www.blog.google/products/chrome/milestone-chrome-security-marking-http-not-secure/) and Android applications [need overrides](https://developer.android.com/training/articles/security-config#CleartextTrafficPermitted) to connect to anything via HTTP.
 Prioritize HTTPS for sensitive operations first.
 For the medium term, plan to convert the whole application to HTTPS to avoid losing customers to compromise or the warnings of HTTP being insecure.
-If the organization does not already buy certificates for HTTPS, look in at least using [Let's Encrypt](https://letsencrypt.org) or other free certificate authorities on the server.
+If the organization does not already buy certificates for HTTPS, look in to [Let's Encrypt](https://letsencrypt.org) or other free certificate authorities on the server.